broxme/febbu-messenger/README.md

 When closing the window, the app will by default continue running in the background, in the dock on macOS and the tray on Linux/Windows.
 Right-click the dock/tray icon and choose `Quit` to completely quit the app.
 On macOS, click the dock icon to show the window.
 On Linux, right-click the tray icon and choose `Toggle` to toggle the window.
 On Windows, click the tray icon to toggle the window.

-Note that you can change the behavior of Caprine so that the app closes when the window is closed.
+Note that you can change the behavior of Febbu Messenger so that the app closes when the window is closed.
 For this, you'll need to go to the settings and click on `Quit on Window Close`.

 ### Quick access to conversations from the Dock menu *(macOS only)*